justlog/DynamicEQ2/README.md

 # DynamicEQ2

 ## What is this?
-A musical equalizer with dynamic processing.
+A musical equalizer with dynamic processing written using C++ and the JUCE framework.

 In short, Each frequency band is being attenuated according to a volume threshold set by the user.
 The equalizer is equipped with a 24dB/oct lowpass/highpass and 7  24dB/oct bell filters.

 Example running inside a REAPER DAW: